Screenshot from 2023-05-19 16-54-20.png

 Lab openings

-We’re looking for scientists at the PhD, postdoc, and master’s levels.
+If you’re interested in joining the lab, please get in touch.
+Although we have no immediate openings, we’re always looking for motivated PhD and Postdocs.
 Our research covers a wide range of ecological, computational, and mathematical topics, and we welcome people from across disciplines, including ecology, computer science, statistics, biology, and economics.

-We strive to build a diverse and inclusive lab, and we especially encourage people with non-traditional backgrounds and identities to get in touch.
+We strive to build a diverse and inclusive lab, and we especially encourage people with non-traditional backgrounds to get in touch.

 If you’re interested or have questions, email Dan at daniel.maynard@ucl.ac.uk.